 Here are the categories of activities we've included:

-- Preparation for Success with agile and Scrum - Do we all understand why we are making this change?
+- Preparation for Success with agile and Scrum - If asked, can we answer the question "Why Agile?"
+Does everyone understand and agree on the reason?
 What do we hope to achieve?
 What is our current performance level?

 - Scrum Team Formation - Questions revolve around forming dedicated and cross-functional Scrum teams capable of taking backlog items all the way to done?
 Will it be possible to co-locate the team, or create teams in the same timezone?